Blard-omu/Blard-omu/README.md

  ![Blard_dev](https://pbs.twimg.com/profile_banners/1464330315930157057/1662083447/1500x500)
  ## Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" height="20px">
 I'm BLARD.
-A web developer and Tech instructor at <a href="https://techstudioacademy.com" target="_blank">TechStudio Academy</a> .
+A Fullstack web developer and Tech instructor at <a href="https://techstudioacademy.com" target="_blank">TechStudio Academy</a> .
 I enjoy working with languages and frame works such as Javascript, React, Bootstrap, Tailwind, node, python and Django.
 You can view my profile <a href="#" target="_blank">here</a>

 ## 🚀 Languages and Tools